whitfin/cachex/docs/features/cache-warming/proactive-warming.md

 end
 ```

-There are a couple of things going on here;

-* When our `execute/1` callback is fired, we query the database and map all rows into the warmer response format.
-  * In case of error (or any situation you don't want to write the results), we return `:ignore` to signal the warmer should be a no-op
+There are a couple of things going on here.
+When the `Cachex.Warmer.execute/1` callback is fired, we use the stored connection to query the database and map all rows back into the cache table.
+In case of an error, we use the `:ignore` value to signal that the warmer won't be writing anything to the table.
-  * In case of success, we need to map the results to one of two forms: `{ :ok, pairs }` or `{ :ok, pairs, options }`
-* The returned tuples from the warmer are placed into the cache table

-When formatting results to place into the cache table, both the pairs and options should be provided in the same format that you'd use when calling `Cachex.put_many/3`, so check out the documentation if you need to.
+When formatting results to place into the cache table, you must provide your results in the form of either `{ :ok, pairs }` or `{ :ok, pairs, options }`.
+These pairs and options should match the same formats that you'd use when calling `Cachex.put_many/3`, so check out the documentation if you need to.
 In our example above these pairs are simply storing `row.id -> row` in our cache.
 Not particularly useful, but it'll do for now!

 Although simple, this example demonstrates that a single warmer can populate many records in a single pass.
 This is particularly useful when fetching remote data, instead of using a warmer for every row in a database.
 This would be sufficiently complicated that you'd likely just roll your own warming instead, and so Cachex tries to negate this aspect by the addition of `put_many/3` in v3.x.

-## Use Cases
+## Example Use Cases

 To demonstrate this, we'll use the same examples from the [Reactive Warming](reactive-warming.md) documentation, which is acting as a cache of an API call to `/api/v1/packages` which returns a list of packages.
 In case of a cache miss, reactive warming will call the API and put it in the cache for future calls.
 With a warmer we can actually go a lot further for this use case: